-Visura is delighted to announce Spanish photographer Álvaro Laíz as the recipient of the 2015 FotoVisura Grant for Outstanding Personal Project for his project titled THE HUNT, as well as recognize 26 photographers with top honors and honorable mentions.
+Visura is delighted to announce Spanish photographer Álvaro Laíz as the recipient of the 2015 FotoVisura Grant for Outstanding Personal Story for his story titled THE HUNT, as well as recognize 26 photographers with top honors and honorable mentions.

 We extend our gratitude to the panel of judges, who took the time to see every single submission.

 With this announcement, we establish a precedent in part thanks to The Washington Post.
 This year, in addition to winning a $2,000 cash prize and a lifetime sponsored GUILD membership with Visura—Álvaro Laíz earned a feature on the Washington Post In Sight blog, and a paid commission for his winning series.
 Additionally, the finalists also received the invitation.

 On Monday, August 24th—The San Francisco Chronicle will publish an article about Visura and the results of the Grant.

 Andrea de Franciscis / They shall never die